 - The edges of the image will be cropped out. - The desired results may not be achieved if the camera or subject moves during shooting.
 Use of a tripod is recommended. - Depending on the scene, you may notice shadows around bright objects or halos around dark objects.
 This can be mitigated using [Smoothing]. - Uneven shading may be visible with some subjects. - With spot or center-weighted metering, an [Exposure differential] of [Auto] is equivalent to [2 EV]. - Optional flash units will not fire. - In continuous release modes, only one photograph will be taken each time the shutter-release button is pressed all the way down. - Shutter speeds of "Bulb" and "Time" are not available.

 HDR Restrictions

 HDR cannot be combined with some camera features, including:

-- modes other than P, S, A, and M,
+- mode,

 - · flicker reduction,

-- · bracketing,
+- bracketing,

-- · multiple exposures,
+- multiple exposures,

 - · interval-timer photography,

 - time-lapse movie recording, and

-- focus shift
+- · focus shift

 Interval Timer Shooting